mlunato47/Palworld-Server/instructions.md

         export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

-6. Run terrafrom plan to make sure there are no errors in your configuration.
+6. Run terraform plan to make sure there are no errors in your configuration.

         terraform plan